Masking areas of interest

-- In the Masking tool panel, select the geography layer you wish to use to create your mask.
-You may also choose to include nested layers.
+- In the Masking tool panel, select the geography level you wish to use to create your mask.
+You may also choose to include sub-geographies.
 These will show up as we zoom into the map.
-If none of the nested geographies are checked, you will only see the masked states.
+If none of the sub-geographies are checked, you will only see the masked states.

-There are five selection tools available in the masking tool: point selection, rectangle selection, circle selection, polygon selection, and line selection tool.
+There are six selection tools available in the masking tool: point selection, rectangle selection, circle selection, polygon selection, line selection tool, and layers selection tool.

 Learn more about our selection toolbox in this short guide.

-- Click the individual selection tool to click and select or deselect one geography at a time by clicking on it.
+- Click the point selection tool to select or deselect one geography at a time by clicking on it.
 In our case, we’ll click Indiana, Kentucky, Ohio, and South Carolina.

 - When finished, click Done.

 Removing a mask

 To remove a mask, click the X symbol on the mask button in the upper right corner of the application.